 Compliance with the different PCI standards is enforced by penalties and the threat of not being allowed to connect to payment networks.
 Both of those are strong motivators for compliance.
 While encryption and its corresponding machine identities are treated very loosely in PCI, they are included and must be addressed.
 NIST publications—whether they be guidelines or specifications—are more of a game plan for how to do things well and, on the way, avoid penalties from regulations such as GDPR.

 Learn how machine identity management helps you address NIST guidelines for TLS management.
 Contact us.

-goes back 12 years or so to when I first started working with hardware security modules (HSMs).
+My exposure to NIST goes back 12 years or so to when I first started working with hardware security modules (HSMs).
 Some of the stuff that NIST addresses is quite high-level, almost abstract.
 There are different ways in which you can apply NIST recommendations to mean different things, to be less or more secure.
 Again, it's one of those things where they have come up with sensible suggestions, guidelines, good concepts, but they can't be too prescriptive.

 What NIST doesn’t aim to do is define an architecture that every network must have, or every HSM must take.
 But they can say things like, "Well, you must know where your private keys are.
 You must be able to find out which private key gains you access to which systems.
 If you've got a private key, what things does it give you access to?
 Or if you've got something that you can gain access to, what private keys can gain access to it?"

 But the best strategy is to avoid audit findings before they happen.
 Proactively evaluating your own environments for potential security issues that may trigger audit flags not only streamlines audits, it improves your overall security posture.